 - at least 6 units from Board Developed Courses including at least 2 units of a Board Developed Course in English.
-English is compulsory - at least three courses of 2 units value or greater - at least four subject areas - a maximum of 6 units of courses in Science.
+English is mandatory - at least three courses of 2 units or greater - at least four subject areas (eg English is a subject area which includes a number of English courses) - a maximum of 6 units of courses in Science.